Foraging

 moving forward

-Some part of me (and a therapist or two) knows that to fixate too much on the pathology and neurology is the wrong path forward.
+A part of me (and a therapist or two) knows that to fixate too much on the pathology and neurology is likely the wrong approach.
 It creates a self-fulfilling prophecy ā€” that thinking my brain is wired a certain way makes it further so.

 Thereā€™s some balance of foraging and stability, excitement and presentness, and none of these must live in antagonist of the other.
 Discontentment and anxiety can be useful, but to be fully driven by it isnā€™t.